Graylog2/documentation/pages/searching/csv_export.rst

 You can find more information on this topic in the section :ref:`dashboards-widget-specific-criteria`.

 Even though a message table on dashboard has its own search criteria and the dashboard’s search bar only functions as a filter, you will always export the result set currently displayed by the message table.
-If you want to export only the search results the message table’s search criteria is referring to, make sure the dashboard’s filter is not defined.
+If you want to export only the search results the message table’s search criteria is referring to, make sure the dashboard’s filter is left blank.

 Decorator Support
 =================

-While the CSV export supports fields created by decorators, they are currently not being listed in the fields select options list.
+While the CSV export supports fields created by decorators, they are currently not being listed in the fields select options list and must be created manually.
 When you want to export a decorated field, enter its name in the field select and click on the option *Create field_name*.
 To ensure a decorated field is available in the context of the current search, open a message table's edit modal, by clicking on *Edit* in its context menu and find the decorators in the left sidebar.

 Exporting the full message
 ==========================

-If you want to export the original message, keep in mind some Graylog inputs store the original message in the ``full_message`` field.
+If you want to export the full original message, keep in mind that it must be present in the stored message.
+Some Graylog inputs and file shippers can be configured to store the original message in the ``full_message`` field.
+Often, the message field may be used to export the entire, unparsed message.

 Troubleshooting
 ===============